rossetti/KSLBook/docs/06-Chapter6.md

 }
 ```

 The output of the simulation is illustrative of the coordination that occurs between the receiver and the sender.
-We see in this output the the receiving entity blocks at time 1.0.
+We see in this output that the the receiving entity blocks at time 1.0.
 Finally, at time 5.0 the sender sends an item and it is received by the receiving entity.
 Both processes continue.

 ```
 0.0 > before the first delay for receiving entity: ID_1